AnantharamanLab/TYMEFLIES_Viral/Host_prediction/README.md

 **1 Filter MAGs and find host by sequence similarity**

 MAGs from TYMEFLIES and GEM databases are used as the reference to find virus-host association for the approach #1.
 MAG contigs which were mainly viral (i.e. hit to a viral sequence at ≥80% identity over ≥ 50% of the host contig) were excluded as these can be incorrectly binned.
-Run blastn to find these potential viral contigs from all MAGs.
+Run blastn to find these potential viral contigs from all MAGs (At this place, all MAGs include both TYMEFLIES and GEM MAGs).

 The queries are: TYMEFLIES and GEM MAGs (split into 20000-seqs fsa file individually for parallel running)